vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 154

-YATİNDRA-MATA-DĪPIKĀ

 [Advent

-Full (Purna), Partial (Amša), and Obsessing (Āveša).
+Full (Purna), Partial (Amśa), and Obsessing (Āveśa).
 Amongst these, the distinction of Worshippable and Non-worshippable must be borne in mind.

 The reason for incarnating, is (God's own) Will, not Karma.
 As for the motif (for incar- nating), it is to protect the good, by destroying the wicked.